ErikBuer/BladeRF.jl/docs/src/Examples/receiver.md

 There is a lot of setup, as this is a low level API.

 ```@example Receiver
+@setup only=LOCAL # Only run with connected hardware

 using ..BladeRF
 using DSP
 using Plots